Use The Right Pool Tool for the Job and Save Your Back

 The vacuum attachment and hose need to be sturdy.
 I replaced a few before I finally learned my lesson.

-You need a good brush head attachment that attaches to a pole.
+You need a good brush head attachment for a pole.

-The brush is used to brush the steps and walls of the swimming pool and the pool floor.
+The brush is used to clean the steps, walls, and pool floor of the swimming pool.

 Brushes come in various shapes and sizes, as well as brittle materials.